3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 You can see exciting architecture of Lisbon from the tramway, both in older Baroque and Manueline style, the18th century Pombaline style buildings, along with some newer buildings.

-I list only a few top architectural spots here, because I cover the rest of attractions along the E28 route in my other post.
+I list only a few top architectural spots here, because I cover the rest of attractions along the E28 route in my other post, but I know you would be tempted to take lots of pictures in other places as well!

-Lisbon Cathedral (Sé): The oldest church in the city, dating back to the 12th century.
-I really like the front of the Cathedral (pic at the top of this post), and also the right side of it.
-There are many cute restaurants by the Cathedral’s walls.
+Lisbon Cathedral (Sé) is the oldest church in the city, dating back to the 12th century.
+I really like walking by the side all of the Cathedral on the right side of it.
+There are many cute restaurants by the wall there.

 A while church of Santa Lucia with blue tiled scenes on the wall

-Santa Luzia Church: Known for its beautiful tile panels and viewpoint Santa Luzia (explained above).
+Santa Luzia Church is famous for its beautiful tile panels and viewpoint Santa Luzia (explained above).

 Beautiful marble star on a floor of Estrela Basilica